UMAprotocol/UMIPs/UMIPs/umip-179.md

 5. Subtract excesses from unexecuted slow fills:
     - For each group of validated `FilledV3Relay` events where the `FillType` is `ReplacedSlowFill`, subtract the SlowFill `updatedOutputAmount` from the running balance in recognition that the SlowFill will never be executed.

+6. Add the Opening Running Balance for the selected `l1Token` and `chainId` pair.

 ### Constructing the PoolRebalanceRoot
 The procedure for constructing a Pool Rebalance Root shall
 1. For each combination of SpokePool and supported token: